Cleaning duplicate data to make backups lighter

 • Keep at least one off-site copy for disaster recovery.

 • Automate verification.
-A backup that is not regularly verified is a liability.
+A backup that is never checked is a liability.

 • Consider migration to Proxmox (PvE) if you need better networking or VM density than Hyper-V offered in my previous setup.

-Think of backups as a flow: primary data -> local replicate -> off-site copy.
-Cut the amount of primary data with good duplicate data handling and the rest becomes cheaper and faster.
+Think of backups as a flow: primary data, local replicate, off-site copy.
+Cut the amount of primary data by dealing with duplicates properly and the rest gets cheaper and quicker.

 Final takeaways

 • Audit first.
-Know where the duplicates live and quantify how much space they use.
+Know where the duplicates live and how much space they waste.

 • Use checksums and dry runs before deleting.
 Move before purge.

-• Consolidate arrays where reliability gains justify the change.
-I went from five arrays to a plan that centres on a single R5x10 array and backup arrays sized for about 10 TB.
+• Consolidate arrays where the reliability gains justify it.
+I went from five arrays to a plan centred on a single R5x10 array and backup arrays sized for about 10 TB.

-• Tune your network for large transfers, but upgrade only when you can use the extra throughput.
+• Tune the network for large transfers, but only upgrade when you can use the extra throughput.

 • Set a recovery policy and verify backups regularly.